 A: I enlisted the services of an immigration consultant, so I did not have much of a problem with my working visa.

 Q: What’s the economic climate like in Tokyo?
 Do you have any tips for expats looking to find a job there?
 Which resources did you find most useful?

-A: Japan’s economy is booming and welcoming expats with expertise in the fields of engineering, healthcare, and education.
-I found that it’s best to look for opportunities on their newspaper ads and ask other expats how they landed their jobs.
+A: Japan’s economy is booming and welcoming expats with expertise in the fields of engineering, healthcare and education.
+I found that it’s best to look for opportunities in their newspaper ads and ask other expats how they landed their jobs.

 Q: How does the work culture in Japan differ from home?
 Do you have any tips for expats doing business in Japan?

 A: Japanese people are serious about whichever job they have, so there’s a certain amount of pressure to show you’re as committed to the job as they are.
 For expats, just show them your expertise and dedication to work.

 Family and children in Japan

 Q: Did your spouse or partner have problems adjusting to Tokyo?
 Do you think there are any specific challenges for a trailing spouse?

 A: My husband is enjoying Japan and is gradually adjusting to the culture.
 Sometimes he complains about the quiet in our neighbourhood, but he is slowly making new friends as well